clampz/ocr_project/README.md

   * todo:
      * need to finish backprop & error code
 * fileLib
-  * f'n to read params
+  * getDataFromFile
   * todo:
-     * need to start
+     * seems finished

 the following sources are the inspiration for the code i've written and the resources that i've found useful.